 HINT: Don't add all your time lines to the file at once.
-Enter flow in the first time line, then add a new time line.
-The solvent selected and flow rate will be copied to the new line automatically.
+Enter values for solvent composition and flow in the first time line, then add a new time line.
+All of the solvent composition and flow rate values will be copied to the new line automatically.
 In fact, a new line is always identical to the one just before it, with the exception of the Time field as discussed earlier.
+Solvent composition values can be incremented easily then, from the previous values.